First Things First: Your Website Matters. A Lot.

 By the same token, users can be really engaged if you’re posting regularly.
 The key to a successful blog is consistency.
-If you’re looking for a way to spruce up your website, an active blog presence is a great way to do that—the key word here being active.
+If you’re looking for a way to spruce up your website, an active blog presence is a great way to do that—the keyword here being active.

 ☐ Contact Forms

-Perhaps one of the most overlooked website updates of all are contact forms.
+Perhaps one of the most overlooked website updates of all is contact forms.
 Whether they’re going to a specific member of your team or to a general office-wide email address, contact form submissions from your website have to go somewhere.